 Tyres were painted "tyre black", hubs

 metallic.
-Some washing done with a mix of FUTURE and black acryllic
+Some washing done with a mix of Johnson FUTURE and black acrylic

 paint, this provided some depth on the legs and bays.

 and a handle cut from spare thin etched metal.

 and roundels (mostly from the kit), these were given a light "overspray"

 of ALCLAD metallic aluminium (same colour as the overall colour).
 This

 of the "Alpes" ... a nice result I think.

 Model of the Australian Mirage III O of the ARDU meant that a number of kit decals could be used, but the ARDU tail markings had to be made myself.

 The scheme is seen in the book of Breffort & Jouineau drawings (although it has some small errors).
 With a search with Google on the internet you will find real photos of the ARDU planes.